 Hodgson Academy will continue to work to maintain the performance of its students at all levels.
 Additionally, it will continue its efforts to improve the achievements of its students, not only in academic subjects but also in extracurricular activities and in essential life skills, so as to increase the number of opportunities open to its students when they move on to further and higher education and ultimately employment.
-Use of the Catch-up Premium will be carefully targeted to support our most vulnerable students and those who have fallen behind with their learning.
-Use of government support through provision of technology will also be targeted at those most in need of such support.
+Use of the Pupil Premium and Recovery Premium along with other grants will be carefully targeted to support our most vulnerable students and those who have fallen behind with their learning